-Imagine that your church no longer had to worry about seasonal fluctuations in donations; instead, you had a reliable stream of monthly revenue.
-Financing your goals would be a lot less stressful and forecasting your budget would be a lot easier.
-You’re not alone.
+Does your church worry about seasonal fluctuations in donations?
+Do you strive to have a reliable stream of monthly revenue?
+If so, you’re not alone!
 A lot of churches are affected by lulls in giving.
 In fact, 86% of churches don’t meet their annual budget goals.
 When you boil it down, that means 43 out of 50 churches aren’t raising enough funds during the year to support all of the activities, missions, and events they need to propel their ministries forward.
 So, what could the other 14% be doing differently to make their goals?

 It’s simple.
 They’re offering monthly recurring giving.

 Recurring giving is pretty much exactly as it sounds.
 Donors schedule their gifts to come out regularly – usually monthly, but it could be weekly or quarterly as well.
 This differs from regular donations, or pledges, in that the donor is giving your church permission to draft directly from a bank account or charge a card, either indefinitely or for a set period of time.

 Sounds simple enough, right?
 However, you might still be wondering how this could spark and kindle the giving spirit at your church.
 Here are the top 3 ways recurring giving can change up and transform your current giving program, engage your members, and increase your ministry:

 Your members want to support your church and see it grow.
 However, as humans, we often default to our basic instincts when it comes to doing what is asked of us.
 We are naturally wired to meet the challenges we’re presented with.
 If given the option to give one time, many will rise to that occasion without realizing that the church’s needs exist far beyond the value of that one gift.